 Leitner Tammy and Capitanini Lisa.
 Human Body Merges with Technology in 'Biohacking' Trend, NBC 5, Chicago, IL (Published Monday, Sept.
 21, 2015).

 Clark V. (March 2017) O&P Research Supports Evidence-based Care.
 The O&P Edge, 16(3):20-34. http://www.oandp.com/articles/2017-03_01.asp

-Co-principal investigator, collaborator and innovator, John Rogers, will join Northwestern University in autumn 2016 as the Louis Simpson and Kimberly Querrey Professor of Materials Science and Engineering, Biomedical Engineering and Medicine.
+Co-Principal investigator, collaborator and innovator, John Rogers, joined Northwestern University in autumn 2016 as the Louis Simpson and Kimberly Querrey Professor of Materials Science and Engineering, Biomedical Engineering and Medicine.

 Monitoring Limb Health